-Stafford and Perkins loans are the best federal student loan options.
+The Stafford and Perkins loans are good federal loans.
 This is because they come with an affordable cost and are considered to be two of the safest loans.
-They are a great deal, because the government covers your interest while you are still in school.
-The Perkins Loan has an interest rate of five percent.
-Subsidized Stafford loans have a fixed rate of no more than 6.8 percent.
+This is a great deal due to your education’s duration since the government pays the interest.
+The interest for a Perkins loan holds at five percent.
+On a subsidized Stafford loan, it will be a fixed rate of no larger than 6.8 percent.